JKSH/LQ-Bindings/README.md

 -----------------------
 Copyright (c) 2019 Sze Howe Koh <<szehowe.koh@gmail.com>>

-The LQ library is published under the [Mozilla Public License v2.0] (LICENSE.MPLv2), while examples are published under the [MIT License] (examples/LICENSE.MIT).
+The LQ library is published under the [Mozilla Public License v2.0](LICENSE.MPLv2), while examples are published under the [MIT License](examples/LICENSE.MIT).

 LQ also uses third party software that are licensed under different terms.
 Please see the [3rdparty](3rdparty) folder for details.